grejman/Siebel-d3ABSCalendar/README.md

 # Implementation

-To implement the Physical Renderer the following will need to done.
+To implement the Physical Renderer the following will need to be done:

 * Load the Physical Renderer "gmD3ABSResultPR.js" to the "..\PUBLIC\scripts\Siebel\custom" folder.
 * Load the Style Sheet "gmD3ABSResult.css to the "..\PUBLIC\files\custom" folder.